ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.markdown

   * `between '2020-05-27T00:00:00.0000000Z' and '2020-06-23T00:00:00.0000000Z'`
     Retrieve all entries between these two timestamps.
-    (If the query continues, any additional filtering will pick data from this range.)

       {INFO: }
       You can use the Studio to try these queries.